 Dr. Natalia Kanem is the Executive Director of the United Nations Population Fund (UNFPA), the United Nations sexual and reproductive health and rights agency.
 Appointed by United Nations Secretary-General António Guterres in 2017, Dr. Kanem has more than 30 years of strategic leadership experience in the fields of preventive medicine, public and reproductive health, social justice and philanthropy.
 Dr. Kanem holds a medical degree from Columbia University in New York, and a Master’s degree in Public Health with specializations in epidemiology and preventive medicine from the University of Washington in Seattle.
 She is a magna cum laude graduate of Harvard University in history and science.

 After holding several positions including Staff Scientist at the Max Planck Institute for Immunobiology in Freiburg and Chair of the Department of Immunology at the University of Ulm, he became the Founding Director of the Max Planck Institute for Infection Biology in Berlin.
+Since 2019 he is Director Emeritus at this institute.
 The Microbiology and Immunology expert is a member of the Berlin-Brandenburg Academy of Sciences and Humanities (BBAW) and the German National Academy of Sciences Leopoldina.

 Prof. Ilona Kickbusch’s work focuses on the political determinants of health, health in all policies, and global health.
 She established the Global Health Centre at the Graduate Institute and served as its director until 2019.
 She advises countries on global health strategies and trains health specialists and diplomats in global health diplomacy.
 Among other positions, Kickbusch is a member of the Global Preparedness Monitoring Board and the WHO High-Level Independent Commission on NCDS and is co-chair of UHC 2030.
 She acts as Council Chair to the World Health Summit in Berlin.
 She has had a distinguished career with the WHO and chairs the international advisory board for the development of the German global health strategy.